03Elias/Vulnera/README.md

-# 🛡️ SafeCode — AI-Powered Code Vulnerability Scanner
+# 🛡️ Vulnera — AI-Powered Code Vulnerability Scanner

 **SafeCode** is a full-stack web application that allows users to upload a code folder or file for AI-assisted vulnerability scanning.
 It performs: